zafarrafii/Zaf-Julia/README.md

 # Zaf-Julia

-Zafar's Audio Functions in Julia for audio signal analysis.
+Zafar's Audio Functions in Julia for audio signal analysis (UNDER CONSTRUCTION).

 - [`zaf.py`](#zafpy): Julia module with the audio functions.
 - [`audio_file.wav`](#audio_filewav): audio file used for the examples.